 - VenaSeal Closure System is an innovative treatment that is the only procedure to use a medical-grade adhesive to close abnormal saphenous veins.
 The adhesive is inserted into the vein under ultrasound guidance via a small catheter and seals the vein shut.

-Deep Vein Thrombosis is taken very seriously at INOVIA® Vein Specialty Center.
-Thanks to our state-of-the-art vascular lab and our highly trained surgeons, options for preventing and treating DVT at our Bend, Oregon center are better than ever.
+Deep Vein Thrombosis (DVT) is taken very seriously at INOVIA® Vein Specialty Center.
+Thanks to our state-of-the-art vascular lab and our highly trained surgeons, options for preventing and treating DVT in our Oregon centers are better than ever.

 If you are interested in learning more about varicose veins treatment options, simply fill out our Online Appointment Request Form or call any of our clinics in Northwest Portland , Tigard, Happy Valley, Hillsboro or Bend, Oregon.